API Discovery

 4. Click Show Preview.

-Traceable shows a preview of all the URIs that have the word match according to the specified regex pattern in the Preview Pane.
-Traceable does a partial match of the word, that is, it gives a match if the word appears anywhere in the URI.
+Traceable shows a preview of all the URIs that have a word match according to the specified regex pattern in the Preview Pane.
+Traceable performs a partial match of the word, meaning it returns a match if the word appears anywhere in the URI.
 In the example above, the match is for URIs in the last six hours.
 You can change the time period to 12 hours or 1 day to see all the matching URIs.
 If you are satisfied with the listed URIs, click Save.
-However, if you want better match results, specify a more fine-tuned regular expression.
+However, to achieve better match results, specify a more fine-tuned regular expression.